 Measuring Performance Actual Performance Service Performance Measure Target What This Tells Me Actual Performance Commentary Safe water supply.
-0 11 5 Achieved As at 30 June 2022: the Drinking Water Standards supplied is safe to drink.
-The New Scheme Full Year l (bacteria compliance criteria) in Zealand Drinking Water Standards, Levin 100% l LevinShannon monitored until November 2021 by the Ministry of Health, provide a Shannon 100% Foxton recognised standard for public safety.
-Foxton 100% l Foxton Beach Once this ended a report was completed by Wai Comply covering Foxton Beach 100% • Tok • Tokomaru the full period 1 July 2021 to 30 June 2022 to assess our compliance.
-Tokomaru 100%
+Council's drinking water supply complies with: (a) part four of Achieve This measure informs ratepayers and consumers on whether the water Achieved As at 30 June 2 022: the Drinking Water Standards supplied is safe to drink.
+The New Scheme Full Year (bacteria compliance criteria) in Zealand Drinking Water Standards, Levin 100% • Levin monitored until November 2021 by the Ministry of Health, provide a Shannon 100% Shannon recognised standard for public safety.
+Foxton Foxton 100% Foxton Beach Once this ended a report was completed by Wai Comply covering Foxton Beach 100% • Tokomaru the full period 1 July 2021 to 30 June Tokomaru 100% 2022 to assess our compliance.